mgyarmathy/jquery-select-expander/README.md

 jquery-select-expander
 ======================

-If you're a fan of clean, semantic code, and you probably hate having to write this when building HTML forms:
+If you're a fan of clean, semantic code, you probably hate having to write this when building HTML forms:

 ```html
 <select>